Agriculture in California: Pre-1850

-Since initial contact between Europeans and Indigenous American peoples, the topic of Native American agriculture has been debated.
-While agriculture in pre-contact California certainly did not fit into the Western definition of agriculture, the keen stewardship of California's natural ecosystem by Indigenous Californians to achieve the best possible output of resources is "agricultural," with California's ecosystems acting as a large, unbounded agricultural site.
-Because of this difference in ideology, agricultural practices in pre-contact California often took a different form than those of Europe.

 Some California hunter-gatherer tribes, including the Owens Valley Paiute, developed irrigation.
 Native Californians were skilled at gathering materials from plants at all times of the year, allowing the consistent gathering of materials from any and all local plants.
 Depending on when various plants—including succulents, flowers, and trees—bloomed or became ripe, different aspects of the plant could be accessed or harvested by Native California peoples.

-Native Californians also developed strategies when it came to competing with animals for resources.
-The Kashaya Pomo, for example, timed their harvest of dogwood to be before insects and worms would be able to access the inner parts of the plant.
-Indigenous Californians also developed strategies for acquiring black oak acorns directly from tree branches using a long pole, increasing harvest yields that would otherwise have been disturbed by animals.

-Black oak acorn harvests were further increased by cultural burning, which stimulated acorn growth and increased biodiversity in the area.
+Black oak acorn harvests were increased by cultural burning, which stimulated acorn growth and increased biodiversity in the area.
 Cultural burning was commonly practiced by throughout California to maintain a healthy landscape that produced quality resources, as the Karuk, Yurok, Hupa peoples all regularly burned areas of bear grass and California hazelnut and to encourage the growth of stronger stems that could be used for basketry.